-Kim Olson is traveling the state of Texas with plans to visit all 254 counties to hear what issues Texans care most about.
-She's heard from farmers, ranchers, educators, and every day people who shop at the local co-op, farmers market, and grocery store.
+Kim Olson will travel Texas to speak about running for office and lessons from the 244 counties she visited while on the campaign trail.
+She addresses leadership, rural, and Texas issues.
 Kim’s belief is that representative government should reflect the people's interests, and the only way that happens is by walking farms and fields.
 Kim visited folks where they work and live – their kitchens, local coffee shops, restaurants, town halls.
 She believes these are some of the best places to understand and appreciate Texans.
-Vote Kim Olson in the November 6, 2018, general election in Texas.

 Kim Olson’s farming background, 28-year military career, and public service make her exceptionally qualified to lead the economic engine that is Texas agriculture.